 Ensure your conservatory is sufficiently heated for year round use.
-You could simply purchase a plug in heater and if your conservatory is insulated the room will soon heat up.
-Or as a more modern option you could consider infrared underfloor heating which is easy to install and would give a luxurious heat to your room.
+You could purchase a plug in heater and if your conservatory is insulated the room will soon heat up.
+Or, as a more modern option you could consider infrared underfloor heating.
+It is easy to install and would give a luxurious heat to your room.

 2. Vintage Lighting

 The trend for vintage lighting is strong in 2018.
 There’s the option of replacing all your lighting with copper pendant lights for an updated look, or adding vintage style lamps.
 Getting the lighting right in a room is essential as it creates an atmosphere, important for entertaining!

 Vintage is luxurious and adds a touch of elegance to any dinner party.

 Good insulation is crucial for keeping your room cosy in the winter months.
 As heat rises, it is important to consider the construction material of your conservatory roof and replace if necessary.
 Modern glass roofs keep conservatories warm in the winter and cool in the summer, plus, they look stunning.
 You could consider installing a tiled roof, similar to that of your house.

 Dark surfaces and countertops give the perfect contrast to light, airy rooms even though they may not initially seem like the best option.
 If your conservatory contains your kitchen, choose dark work surfaces to stay on trend.
 Dark flooring could also be considered.
 The choice of flooring has a huge effect on how warm and cosy your conservatory is in the winter.
 Tiles are a practical option as they can be easily cleaned, however they can be cold.
 A good quality laminate or wood floor would give a warmer feel, with the benefit of being easy to clean too.
 Cover the wood or tiles with rugs in the winter to make the space warmer and remove in the summer.